slowernews/slowernews/rationales/index.md

 2021-03-12

-- Suboptimal article of a relevant concept (with a suggestive naming).
+- Suboptimal article on a relevant concept (with a suggestive naming).
 Article may be updated in the future.

 ### How I heat my home by mining crypto currencies